 The Four Different Types of Mortgage Capacity Reports

-Chances are, if you are reading this article, you have been advised by your solicitor to obtain a mortgage capacity report or you have been issued with a court order to obtain one.
-Court proceedings are immensely stressful so you might be fretting about what a mortgage capacity report is and how to go about getting one.
+Chances are, if you’re reading this article, you have been advised by your solicitor to obtain a mortgage capacity report, or you have been issued with a court order requiring one.
+Court proceedings can be stressful, and you’re probably left asking the question: “What is a mortgage capacity report?
+And how do I get one?”.

 Why Would You Need a Mortgage Capacity Report?

-The most common usage of a mortgage capacity report is during divorce proceedings where financial settlements are being agreed.
-The purpose of a mortgage capacity report is to demonstrate to the judge you have the financial capability to afford a mortgage.
+The most common usage of a mortgage capacity report is during divorce proceedings, where financial settlements are being agreed.
+The purpose of a mortgage capacity report is to demonstrate to the judge that you have the financial capability to afford a mortgage.

 Finally, if you have a lot of property, a judge may want to ascertain your mortgage capacity across them all, and ensure they are considering the burden of your overall financial picture when dividing the assets.

-Mortgage capacity reports are not just for divorce proceedings however, there are other instances where a judge may request a mortgage capacity report, normally in the context of Family Court and dealing with childcare or child arrangements orders.
+However, mortgage capacity reports are not just for divorce proceedings.
+There are other instances where a judge may request a mortgage capacity report, normally in the context of Family Court and dealing with childcare or child arrangements orders.

 What is a Mortgage Capacity Report?